 The last thing we want to cover in Hot Tub Maintenance 101 is the importance of regular hot tub water tests.
 The more you use your spa, the more you will want to test the chemical levels to ensure that the water is safe to use.
 Our knowledgeable team can help you learn what the ideal levels for a balanced hot tub are.

-At Goodall Pool, we have quality SpaGuard® chemicals to make all of your DIY spa maintenance tasks as easy as possible.
-Goodall Pools has 5 retail locations across Pennsylvania, from Carlisle to Lebanon and down to Lancaster.
-We are here to help you with all of your hot tub questions and maintenance issues, anytime.
+At Goodall Pools, we have quality SpaGuard® chemicals to make all of your DIY spa maintenance tasks as easy as possible.
+With five retail locations across Pennsylvania, from Carlisle to Lebanon and down to Lancaster, we are here to help you with all of your hot tub questions and maintenance issues anytime.